univention/univention-corporate-server/doc/architecture/concepts/permission.rst

 Machine account
 ---------------

-UCS systems are actors in a domain like users.
-Each UCS system has its own account in the domain database.
+All systems part of the domain are actors in a domain like users.
+Each system has its own account in the domain database.
 The account is called *machine account*.
+Depending on the type of system they have different permission sets.

 UCS systems can read data from the domain database with their machine account.
 Every machine account has assigned the following default permissions in the UCS